Cullen, Moray: History

 The old town of Cullen was demolished in 1822 and its remains are next to Cullen House.
-It was under James Ogilvy, 7th Earl of Findlater that plans were first mooted for moving the town, but it was not until his successor Lewis Grant-Ogilvy, 5th Earl of Seafield that the plans were enacted.
+It was under James Ogilvy, 7th Earl of Findlater, that plans were first mooted for moving the town, but it was not until his successor Ludovick Ogilvy-Grant, 5th Earl of Seafield, that the plans were enacted.
 The town was moved 0.5 mi away both to modernise (the houses of the old town flooded from water running down off the raised road when it rained heavily) and to provide the Earl with greater privacy.
-The new town was planned by George MacWilliam, and built between 1820 and 1822.
+The new town was planned by George MacWilliam and built between 1820 and 1822.

 The central market cross in the town square originally stood in the old town.
-During the building of the new town it was temporarily erected at the top of the ancient fort structure that guards the entrance to the Cullen Burn (stream), known as the Castle Hill.
-This resulted in the present layout of the village, a generous cross shape of two major streets, Seafield Street and Grant Street, with a central town square and "the Seatown" sandwiched on the false beach between the mouth of the Cullen Burn and the harbour.
-In the previous layout the town was spread along a road above and parallel to the Cullen Burn, running between the Castle Hill and Cullen House, the Seatown being at the mouth of the Burn where boats used to be pulled up onto the beach.
-The most prominent building in the new town is Cullen Town Hall which was completed in 1823.
+During the building of the new town, it was temporarily erected at the top of the ancient fort structure that guards the entrance to the Cullen Burn, known as the Castle Hill.
+This resulted in the present layout of the village, a generous cross shape of two major streets, Seafield Street and Grant Street, with a central town square and "the Seatown" sandwiched on the false beach between the mouth of the burn and the harbour.
+In the previous layout, the town was spread along a road above and parallel to the burn, running between the Castle Hill and Cullen House, the Seatown being at the mouth of the burn where boats used to be pulled up onto the beach.
+The most prominent building in the new town is Cullen Town Hall, which was completed in 1823.

-The fishing industry developed quickly in the 1880s and the harbour was crammed with large sailing fishing boats, these giving way to steam drifters at the start of the 20th century.
+The fishing industry developed quickly in the 1880s, and the harbour was busy with large fishing boats, these giving way to steam drifters at the start of the 20th century.
 The industry became centralised on larger harbours, the boats became larger diesel-engined designs that required non-tidal access.
 The site of Cullen railway station was redeveloped after the station closed in 1968.

 The main part of Cullen House dates from 1543.
 An east wing was added in 1711, and there were alterations by David Bryce in 1858.
-The House and estate buildings were converted into 14 dwellings in 1983 by Kit Martin.
+The House and estate buildings were converted into fourteen dwellings in 1983 by Kit Martin.
 Prior to the use of Cullen House by the Earls of Seafield, the castle of Findlater, now a ruin, on a rocky coastal outcrop approximately 2 mi to the east, was the Earl's seat.

-Features
+Food

+The village is noted for Cullen skink which is a traditional soup made from smoked haddock, milk, potato and onion.
+It hosts the Cullen Skink World Championships competition.